paper-engineer/laser-gallery/docs/_pages/instructions.md

 press frame and it'll run the laser head to centre and frame it; then move the laser head manually over to where you want it to actually run. then press start.

 this laser can technically go up to like 12k speed or something. nominally 25k but that's really never going to work. (mm/min)

+remember to do a kerf test on each new material as well

 ---